 Our Services

-Popeth’s therapeutic approach is rooted in child development and the impact on our children and young people when they have experienced early life trauma.
+Popeth’s therapeutic approach is grounded in an understanding of child development and the profound impact early life trauma can have on children and young people.

 We believe all the important adults in the child's village are central to the child and family's journey.
 We also work with these key adults to decode, accept and understand the child's trauma language; creating consistency, predictability and reliability for the child.
 A child’s village is all the people who are there for them as they grow.
 This may include extended family, educators, social workers, occupational health therapists and any other adults who are important to them.

-We keep the family’s needs central throughout the therapeutic processing, ensuring we adapt as the family grows.
+We keep the family’s needs central throughout the therapeutic process, ensuring we adapt as the family grows.

 The Popeth approach is based on Bruce Perry’s (2009) sequence of engagement which supports natural brain development and how we process information, known as,